 We’ll rest and recharge this holiday weekend and then we’re off to the windy city!
 Let’s just hope we don’t have to drive home from Chicago!

 In it to end it –

 PS: Walking and talking!
 Here’s an interview I did last Friday morning with the local FOX station, WFXT-TV.

-A big thank you to Team Avon Boston, and all of the Avon Reps and Associates who joined us this weekend!
+A big thank you to Team Avon Boston, and all of the Avon Representatives and Associates who joined us this weekend!

 Avon Walk: Eloise Reports from Washington DC

 May 8, 2013

 I'm back from a beautifully sunny Avon Walk Washington DC that took us past all the fabulous monuments and sights of our nation's capitol!
 It was a particularly exciting weekend because we celebrated a few very extraordinary milestones!